 This exploration of policing in Karachi, Pakistan’s largest city and financial capital, reveals many colonial continuities.
 Both civilian and military regimes continue to ensure the suppression of the policed via this institution, itself established to militarily subjugate and exploit in the interests of the ruling class.
 However, contemporary policing practice is not a simple product of its colonial heritage: it has also evolved to confront new challenges and political realities.

-Based on extensive fieldwork and almost 150 interviews, this ethnographic study reveals a distinctly ‘postcolonial condition of policing’.
+Based on extensive fieldwork and around 200 interviews, this ethnographic study reveals a distinctly ‘postcolonial condition of policing’.
 Mutually reinforcing phenomena of militarisation and informality have been exacerbated by an insecure state that routinely conflates combatting crime, maintaining public order and ensuring national security.
 This is evident not only in spectacular displays of violence and malpractice, but also in police officers’ routine work.
 Caught in the middle of the country’s armed conflicts, their encounters with both state and society are a story of insecurity and uncertainty.